 - Be operated and located entirely within Australia

-- Be structured so you will always have a controlling interest over it
+- Be structured so you'll always have a controlling interest over it

 - Not be a for-profit organisation unless approved by the Department of Employment

-If you’re interested in NEIS, a good first step is to register for jobactive, if you haven’t already.
-You’ll need to do this anyway if you want to get into the program, and can learn more about it.
+If you're interested in NEIS, a good first step is to register for jobactive, if you haven't already.
+You'll need to do this anyway if you want to get into the program.
+You can learn more about it here.

 What should I consider before applying?

-Before applying for a business loan, you need to make sure you’re ready and able to start the repayment plan.
-Remember, you will need to pay back more than you’ve borrowed, so you need a plan that can make it happen.
+Before applying for a business loan, you need to make sure you're ready and able to start the repayment plan.
+Remember, you'll need to pay back more than you've borrowed, so you need a plan that can make it happen.

-- Don’t expect it to be easy, and you may need to be prepared for higher rates.
-Providers and investors may be more hesitant to lend to someone on Centrelink, but you may be able to counterbalance this to a certain extent with an outstanding business idea, or convincingly demonstrating the profitability of your new business.
+- Don't expect it to be easy and be prepared for higher rates.
+Providers and investors may be more hesitant to lend to someone on Centrelink, but you may be able to counterbalance this to a certain extent with an outstanding business idea or by convincingly demonstrating the profitability of your new business.

-- Know how you will spend the money in as much detail as possible.
-Your lender will want to know that the money is being spent wisely and that they can expect a return on investment.
+- Know how you'll spend the money in as much detail as possible.
+Your lender will want to know the money is being spent wisely and it can expect a return on investment.

 - Consider setting up a calendar around your repayment schedule and work to that.
-Keeping up with repayments is essential to keeping costs down, as missing repayments can harm your credit rating and incur extra fees.
+Keeping up with repayments is essential to keeping costs down because missing repayments can harm your credit rating and incur extra fees.

 How much can I borrow with a business loan on Centrelink?